MosGeo/Strata/README.md

 - Create a training dataset for machine learning.

 ## How to use
 See the example Matlab script folder for possible usage.
+Basically
+- Define the transition matrices and depositional rates at different sea levels.
+- Define sea level curve.
+- Run.

+## Other features
+Upscaling functions are included.
+Mean and Mode moving window upscaling are implemented.
+See examples for how to use.

 ## Referencing
 For now, you can reference this Github repository if you use the code.